The Complete Guide to Electronic Data Interchange (EDI)

 EDI Support Services

 These involve providing on-demand technical assistance and troubleshooting for businesses’ EDI systems and operations.
-Services may include responding to incidents, resolving issues with document transfers, performing data corrections, re-sending failed transmissions and monitoring system health.
+Services may include responding to incidents, resolving issues with document transfers, performing data corrections, re-sending failed transmissions, and monitoring system health.
 EDI support helps ensure uptime and maintains compliance with trading partners.
-But businesses still need in-house resources for primary EDI management.
+However, businesses still need in-house resources for primary EDI management.

-While specialized EDI Services may resolve technical issues quickly, businesses still require in-house experts who understand the bigger picture of their internal systems, operations and trading partner requirements.
+While specialized EDI support services may resolve technical issues quickly, businesses still require in-house experts who understand the bigger picture of their internal systems, operations, and trading partner requirements.
 In-house staff can also better prioritize support requests based on business impact.
-Companies should clearly define the scope, responsibilities and escalation procedures when using external EDI support to ensure consistent performance and adherence to compliance and security standards.
+Companies should clearly define the scope, responsibilities, and escalation procedures when using external EDI support to ensure consistent performance and adherence to compliance and security standards.

 Types of EDI